Mec-iS/elixir-web-and-data/README.md

 ## Common points for a distributed architecture

 * Open source tools
-* [Elixir](http://elixir-lang.org) can be the future of data handling and distribution on the Web
+* [Elixir](http://elixir-lang.org) is the future of data handling and distribution on the Web
 * Lambda or pseudo-lambda ? or whatever
 * A close interaction among *Elixir* and *Python* tools and libraries (via Web interface or not)
 * Low barriers in terms of learning curve and computation costs